Life at Camp

-Housing and meals are provided for all of our counselors throughout employment.
-Counselors share bedrooms.
-Laundry facilities are available once a week.
-Counselors have free access to internet before or after working hours in the computer lab.
-WIFI does not always extend outside of this room.
+Housing and meals are provided for all of our employees throughout employment.
+Counselors share bedrooms with other counselors.
+Laundry facilities are available at least once a week.
+Counselors have free access to internet.
+Please know that visitors are not allowed on camp grounds.

 Is there family, pet, or couples housing?

-How many camps are open at any given time?
+How many locations are open at any given time?

-Just like at most American camps, the majority of our sites are located in rural areas.
+Just like at most American camps, the majority of our sites are located in the countryside.
 Our counselors must be prepared and excited to spend some time in natural, small town areas of France.
 Many come to love the local traditions, foods, wines, and people around the sites!

-An applicant does not choose his village.
-Applicants apply to work at any camp, and for any American Village Camps program.
-The village placements are determined first and foremost by the needs of American Village Camps.
+An applicant does not choose his/her location.
+The placements are determined first and foremost by the needs of American Village Camps.
 The main determining factor is the maintenance of the correct counselor-to-camper ratio at every site, session by session.
-When creating the counselor schedule, there are external and internal factors to consider, as well as trying to balance the preferences and needs of 350 staffers annually.
-Please take this fact into serious consideration before applying.

-How do counselors get to their initial sites?
+How do counselors get to their initial location?

-The village director picks up counselors at the assigned French train station, at an assigned time (between 5 and 7pm) on arrival day (the day before your contract).
+The director picks up counselors at the assigned train station, at an assigned time (between 5 and 7pm) on arrival day (the day before your contract).

 Being fully aware of the remoteness of our sites and the fact that many of our counselors do not speak French, we make an effort to make counselor arrival a smooth one.
 But for that to happen, you, too, must be organised!
 The Counselor Handbook and the Counselor Webzone outline travel tips and arrival instructions for counselors.